1901 - Shiera Sanders is born.

 Which basically leaves our Shiera.
 Most of the features that we all associate with classic Hawkgirl (or Hawkwoman) are all notably features of this version of the character: the long red hair, the single piece of golden armor, and of course, her big bad-ass electro-mace.
 While there are a lot of variants featuring clever armor and weapons, those all are best suited for Kendra, while Shiera works best sticking to the classic look.

 It works out really well for the overall evolution of our DC heroes to have Shiera and Carter both retired from superheroics so that the new generation can have their new Hawkgirl in Kendra.
 We've really expanded heavily on the lives of these characters, and at this point in the story Shiera is actually over 60 years old, so it totally makes sense that she would have earned her retirement.
-Of course, we're talking about reincarnated alien pharohs, so It's totally reasonable to assume that they are still relatively youthful and vibrant, and of course are still very much in love.
-Neither character would ever hesitate to don their Nth metal harnass and fight to protect the world, as long as they are together.
+Of course, we're talking about reincarnated alien pharaohs, so It's totally reasonable to assume that they are still relatively youthful and vibrant, and of course are still very much in love.
+Neither character would ever hesitate to don their Nth metal harness and fight to protect the world, as long as they are together.

 Shiera is a figurehead for the awesome female characters in the DC Universe.
-She's a bold warrior and awesome hero, and one of the few female companion characters that has always been considered an equal parter to her male counterpart.
+She's a bold warrior and awesome hero, and one of the few female companion characters that has always been considered an equal partner to her male counterpart.
 While we've retired the original Hawkman and Hawkwoman so that Kendra's Hawkgirl can carry on their legacy, It wouldn't be the DC we all love without the career of the inimitable Shiera Hall.